Tesla Model S Long Range Plus: 400-mile range an electric-car first

 2020 Tesla Model S

-At this point, the only carmaker that looks close to potentially beating Tesla’s EPA range record is the Lucid Air.
+At this point, the only carmaker that looks close to beating Tesla’s EPA range record is the Lucid Air.
 Lucid CEO Rawlinson—who, perhaps not so coincidentally was the original Model S chief engineer—has claimed that the Air will be able to accomplish not just an EPA range of more than 400 miles but 400 miles at true highway speeds.

 Congrats to @dmetcalf for being the first to drive a Tesla Model S over 400 miles on a single charge!— Elon Musk (@elonmusk) December 9, 2012

-Note: This story was updated later on the day of its original publication to reflect additional comment provided by the U.S. EPA.